 People spend most of their lives not present in the moment.
 Because of this, they end up missing out on most of their life experiences.
 They’re always caught in some fantasy land with a memory of the past that can’t be changed or a potential future that isn’t here yet.
 Rather, be different from others and stay present.

-- Anxiety or nerves about how the near or distant future will turn out.
+- Anxiety about how the near or distant future will turn out.

 - Thinking about the past or future: This can be a good or bad thought, including what video game you will play when you get home.

 - Boredom or dissatisfaction with what you’re doing in the present.

 - Lack of awareness or mindfulness: this is normal and, like any skill, takes practice to improve.